 The Best Place to Buy Your First Bread Machine

 A few years ago I got rid of my old bread machine.
 I only ever used it to proof cinnamon roll dough. (probably because I didn't have the instruction booklet!)
 It's one of those appliances people get rid of.
-So there I was, at a Thrift store, minding my own business, AND there it was, brand new in the original box, NEVER OPENED, and yes, I had to have it.
+There I was, at a Thrift store, minding my own business, and brand new in the original box, NEVER OPENED, and yes, I had to have it.
 Oh my Gosh, the price tag was an astounding $12.99.
 It's a Kitchen Pro that originally sold at Kohl's for $119.00.

 I like to buy it in a jar and keep it in the fridge.
 My bread machine has features to select which type of yeast you are using, so this method does take a little bit more time in the machine but it's worth allowing a whole process.
 After all, we are using a bread machine here, let it do the work while we lay back and chat!

 When you bake bread from start to finish in the bread maker, you will have a small hole in the bottom of the bread.

 You'll also want to pull your bread out as soon as it's done baking to cool.
 As you can see, there is the small hole from the spinner.
 You never notice this once you turn the loaf back over and slice.

 Try the recipes that come in the manual first